 I wouldn’t leave all the animated movies to the kids.
-Yes, I used the word animated instead of cartoon, because it sounds more grownup.
+Yes, I used the word animated instead of a cartoon, because it sounds more grown up.
 Disney’s Frozen is in theaters and has been nominated for an Academy Award.
-A well deserved award indeed.
-They broke the disney princess mold with this one.
+A well-deserved award indeed.
+They broke the Disney princess mold with this one.

 I’m hoping that this is a sign that future fairytales will be more inspirational and worthy of our children’s attention.
 Fairytale princesses have always been destined to have some sort of evil opponent, while their only defense is a man they hope will save them from their problems.
 In the world we live in, this can be both unrealistic and depressing, to say the least.

 However, Frozen has shown us that these girls can do things on their own.
-I’m not going to lie to you and say I wasn’t one of those girls mesmerized by Prince Charming or hoping that I’d meet the man of my dreams, when he awakened me from a nap, but it’s so refreshing to see to see something different.
+I’m not going to lie to you and say I wasn’t one of those girls mesmerized by Prince Charming or hoping that I’d meet the man of my dreams when he awakened me from a nap, but it’s so refreshing to see something different.
 So much more empowering.